chauhansaurabhb/AHT-DataIngestion-App/README.md

 - Node.js, npm and TypeScript setup required
 - PostgreSQL should be installed (ref: https://www.postgresql.org/download/)
-- Clone the App respository from URL: https://github.com/chauhansaurabhb/AHT-DataIngestion-App
+- Clone the App respository from URL: https://github.com/chauhansaurabhb/AHT-DataIngestion-App using the command `git clone https://github.com/chauhansaurabhb/AHT-DataIngestion-App.git`
 - Specify PostgreSQL connection configuration using the `ormconfig.json` file (located in the AHT-DataIngestion-App directory)
 - Open the terminal, go to the AHT-DataIngestion-App directory and run the command `npm i` (this will install the required modules specified in the `package.json` file)